axieax/uni-notes/COMP6841 Notes/Something Awesome.md

 ## Part 1.3: Extension to autofill information, cookies and history

+Having successfully extracted credentials from Google Chrome, I revisited the directory containing my Chrome data to look for other files which could be exploited as well.
+Noticing the Cookies file reminded me of an extension topic where session tokens may be exploited through XSS attacks, so I tried my previous techniques of using SQL queries to learn more about the database structure before extracting and decrypting the data.
+From my previous source code analysis, I had a feeling that other sensitive data such as cookies would be encrypted in a similar way to credentials due to how general the os_crypt header file from before seemed for encrypting such data.
+Another file which caught my attention was the Web data file, where I noticed my address revealed in plaintext whilst scrolling through its contents.
+Once again, using SQL queries, I was able to find several tables of interest for autofill information from input fields and personal details to credit card information, before extracting these in a similar way to before.
+With an attacker mindset, I also decided to extract web and search history as they have the potential to reveal additional information about a client, such as what their interests are, their profession and when they work, as well as activity on sites such as Facebook.
+Unless they use incognito or private browsing mode, even clients using a VPN service to hide their presence can still have their activity tracked through this feature.
+With all this available information, an attacker is able to better build a profile about their client, and could more easily extort or target ads towards them for example.

 ## Part 1.4: Extension to different Chromium browsers

 Multiple profiles

 Copy and paste

 Secure - data authentication